-The mileage allowance for use of personal vehicles on County business shall be paid according to the rates allowed by the Internal Revenue Service shall be adjusted to reflect changes in this rate on the date it becomes effective or the first of the month following announcement of the changed rate by the Internal Revenue Service, whichever is later.
+32.1 Mileage Reimbursement Rate.
+Mileage allowance for the use of personal vehicles on County business shall be paid according to the rates allowed by the Internal Revenue Service and shall be adjusted to reflect changes in this rate on the date it becomes effective or the first of the month following announcement of the changed rate by the Internal Revenue Service, whichever is later.

+32.2 Mileage Reimbursement Policy.
 Mileage from an employee's home to the normal work location is not reimbursable.
 The normal work location is the location to which an employee is regularly assigned.
 An employee with more than one (1) normal work location shall be reimbursed for the mileage traveled in the same work day between those work locations.